CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

 The JSON holds an array with the DNS records that you should copy to your DNS server.
 You can see that most of the recommended records are CNAME's records that point to the smtpeter.com domain.
-This means that in your DNS you just refer to our DNS records, and that we can periodically rotate your DKIM keys and slowly deploy your DMARC policy without you ever having to change your DNS again.
+This means that if you follow our recommendation, your DNS records just refer to our records.
+The advantage of this approach is that we can periodically rotate your DKIM keys and slowly deploy your DMARC policy without you ever having to change your DNS again.

 However, if you do want to stay in full control yourself, you can also use API call (2) to get the records without using CNAME's.